Kalif Raymond WR DET (8) Mon 1/5/26 3:38 PM

 Kalif Raymond

-Raymond (knee) was a non-participant at practice Thursday.
+Raymond (ankle) was a limited practice participant Wednesday.

 EDGE Analysis